8ightfold/NoKeywordsLanguage/README.md

 }
 ```

-or if you want to remove the unnessaseary types and let the compiler infer them
+or if you want to remove the unnecessary types and let the compiler infer them

 ```
 ($T: type) {